brangerbriz/messages-from-the-mines/README.md

 # recursively init and download the submodules
 git submodule update --init --recursive

+# you will notice that there are 4 submodules, two in the parent
+# repo, each that contains one additional submodule.
+git submodule status
 ```

 These install instructions are for Ubuntu 16.04.
 Other OSes may work but are not officially supported: here be dragons.